JV-Amorim/basic-graphics-system/README.md

 ### Prerequisites

 - Python 3.10 or further version installed;
-- A terminal with access to Python.
+- A terminal with access to Python;
+- PySide6 installed.
+You can install it running `pip install pyside6==6.2.0` in the terminal.

 ### Commands